-Bonterra recently announced that it will conduct a company-wide mineral resource estimate for all its Urban Barry exploration assets, including the Gladiator, Barry and Moroy deposits.
+Bonterra recently announced a company-wide mineral resource estimate for all of its Urban Barry exploration assets, including the Gladiator, Barry and Moroy deposits.
 The combined mineral resource estimate is part of Bonterra's strategy to fast track the development of the three deposits simultaneously and to optimize feed to the Urban Barry Mill over the life of the three mines.
-With respect to the Gladiator gold deposit, Bonterra intends on initiating the permitting process in order to develop a decline and complete a bulk sample at the deposit over the next year.
-In order to concentrate on the exploration of all three deposits, Bonterra's mining operations have been placed on care and maintenance.
+In order to concentrate on the exploration of all three of the deposits, Bonterra's mining operations are on care and maintenance.